-The Regulations place a duty on railway industry bodies (railway infrastructure managers, railway operators, or maintainers), involved in an accident or incident, to notify us
+The Regulations place a duty on railway industry bodies (infrastructure managers, railway operators, or maintainers), involved in an accident or incident, to notify us.

 RAIB’s response to notifications

-RAIB has a duty co-ordinator and a team of inspectors on call 24 hours a day, 365 days per year.
+Rail Accident Investigation Branch (RAIB) has a duty co-ordinator and a team of inspectors on call 24 hours a day, 365 days a year.

-On being notified of an accident or incident, our normal approach is to obtain sufficient further detail to decide how to respond.
+When we are notified of an accident or incident, we make contact with the railway to obtain sufficient further detail to decide how to respond.
 Our response will be influenced by:

-For accidents or incidents that are in scope and where there is perishable evidence or evidence that needs to be recorded or secured before releasing the site back to the industry, inspectors are deployed to the site to conduct a preliminary examination.
+In the case of an accident or incident where there is perishable evidence or evidence that needs to be recorded or secured before releasing the site back to the industry, we will deploy inspectors to the site to conduct a preliminary examination.

-All inspectors carry a RAIB warrant card, which identifies their powers at the scene of an investigation.
+All inspectors carry a RAIB warrant card, which identifies the powers which the law gives them to carry out their work.

 Our inspectors have the power to: